zkmkarlsruhe/Styler/README.md

 Styler lists image and video paths automatically on start from the following directories:
 * `bin/data/style`: style images, jpg or png (required)
 * `bin/data/image`: input images, jpg or png, all paths added to playlist
-* `bin/data/video`: input video files, mov or mp4 or avi, first path used only
+* `bin/data/video`: input video files, mov or mp4 or avi, all paths added to playlist

 Simply add/remove files from each and restart the application.
 Order is sorted by filename.